Get a property report and suburb profile for any property in Zilzie

 Zilzie suburb profile

 Zilzie is a picturesque coastal suburb located in Central Queensland, known for its serene beaches and relaxed lifestyle.
-Situated near the town of Emu Park, Zilzie offers residents a peaceful retreat with stunning ocean views and a close-knit community atmosphere.
-The suburb is popular among families and retirees seeking a tranquil environment away from the hustle and bustle of city life.
-With its proximity to the Capricorn Coast, Zilzie provides easy access to outdoor activities such as fishing, boating, and beachcombing.
-Its natural beauty and laid-back charm make Zilzie an appealing destination for those looking to enjoy a coastal lifestyle.
+Situated near the town of Emu Park, Zilzie offers residents a tranquil escape with stunning ocean views and a close-knit community atmosphere.
+The suburb is popular among families and retirees seeking a peaceful environment with access to outdoor activities such as fishing, boating, and beachcombing.
+With its natural beauty and proximity to essential amenities, Zilzie provides a perfect blend of coastal charm and convenience, making it an appealing destination for those looking to enjoy a laid-back coastal lifestyle.

 Zilzie property market performance

-Zilzie's property market has experienced significant growth over the past 12 months, with house values increasing by 20.6%.
-The current median house price stands at $638,000.
-However, the unit market remains inactive, with no sales or price changes reported.
+Zilzie’s property market has experienced significant growth in house values over the past 12 months, with a notable increase of 14.8%, bringing the median house price to $710,000.
+The unit market, however, remains stagnant with no sales or value changes reported, indicating limited activity in this sector.

-The rental market for houses in Zilzie has also seen a notable increase, with average rents rising by 11.5% over the last 12 months to $580.
-The unit rental market remains inactive, reflecting the lack of unit sales and development in the suburb.
+The rental market for houses in Zilzie has also seen growth, with average rents increasing by 8.5% over the last 12 months to $575.
+The unit rental market remains inactive, with no reported changes in rent prices.

 HousesUnits